DhivyaSriLingala/ai201-project2-fitfindr-starter/README.md

    workflow.
 It produced a custom Gradio layout.
 I revised the result rendering to use semantic HTML cards, added a visible retry note, strengthened mobile behavior, and avoided exposing raw session dictionaries to users.

-## Demo Walkthrough

-For a 3-5 minute submission video:

-1. Run `"vintage graphic tee under $30, size M"` with the sample wardrobe.
-2. Narrate search, selected-item state, wardrobe-aware styling, and captioning.
-3. Point out that the listing data flows into the outfit and fit card without re-entry.
-4. Run `"designer ballgown size XXS under $5"`.
-5. Show the retry in the planner behavior and the graceful final message; note that the other two panels stay empty because their tools were not called.